caio/foca/README.md

   that uses [bincode][] under the hood.
 * `postcard-codec`: Provides `PostcardCodec` a serde-based, `no_std` friendly codec that uses [postcard][] under the hood.
+* `unstable-notifications`: Provides new notifications that allow inspecting messages being sent and received

 # Notes